buyayub/buyayub.github.io/_posts/2022-12-03-quine_on_what.md

 <details markdown="block" class="pn_note">
 <summary markdown="span"> Personal Note </summary>

-Quine's use of the word ontology isn't made very clear, and from my interpretation he means by what we regard exists, as noted by the quote:
+Quine's use of the word ontology isn't written out clearly for my novice eyes, but from my interpretation he means by what we regard exists, as noted by the quote:

 > We commit ourselves to an ontology containing numbers when we say there are prime numbers larger a million.